maazs1/Muscle-Me-Workout-Application/README.md

-# Workout-Application - Kotlin with Firebase
+# MuscleMe-Workout-Application - Kotlin with Firebase

 Current Progress:
   In this Mobile Application, the user is to sign up or sign into there account.
 If the user is first creating, there account they will have to